 As usual, each participant will be allotted three half-hour masterclass slots during the week.
 All are welcome to visit other masterclasses to observe.
 Private lessons can be booked with each of the tutors.

-There are just 10 places left in classes, plus room for observers – so don’t wait!
+10 8 places left in classes, plus room for observers – so don’t wait!
 Whether we are at Stowe or online, you can be sure of a warm welcome at the Summer School for Pianists.
-Contact our administrator: firstname.lastname@example.org or phone 07853 415393.
+Contact our administrator: email@example.com or phone 07853 415393.